New synthesis models of consistent extragalactic background light over cosmic time: Emissivity

 \subsection{Diffuse Emissivity}

 Most of the gas in the IGM is in photoionization equilibrium with the UVB.
 This gas re-emits a fraction of energy it absorbs from the UVB at different wavelengths.
 This re-emission happens through various recombination channels such as Lyman-series and Lyman-continuum emission of \hi, \hei~and \heii, similarly for Balmer and higher order series and continuum.
-Although, it contributes negligibly to UVB as shown by \citetalias{FG09}, we model few of the most dominant contributions in the extreme-UV wavelengths such as Lyman-continuum emission from \hi~and \heii, Balmer-continuum emission from \heii~and the Lyman-$\alpha$ emission from \heii.
-For modeling these, we follow the same procedure used by \citetalias{FG09} and \citetalias{HM12}.
-We refer readers to the relevant sections in \citetalias{FG09} and \citetalias{HM12}.
+Although, it contributes negligibly to UVB as shown by \citetalias{FG09}, we model few of the most dominant contributions in the extreme-UV wavelengths such as Lyman-continuum emission from \hi~and \heii, Balmer-continuum emission from \heii~and the Lyman-$\alpha$ emission from \heii~following the procedure in \citetalias{FG09} and \citetalias{HM12}.
+We briefly describe it here.
+For more details we refer readers to the relevant sections in \citetalias{FG09} and \citetalias{HM12}.

+For diffuse emission from \hi~and \heii~we follow analytic approximations given in \citetalias{FG09}.
+The comoving recombination emissivity is obtained by solving following equation